 However, it’s not mandatory to use a compact air compressor for framing nailers.
 For bigger projects, you can opt for a big air compressor as you might not need a continuous supply of air pressure, but it’s essential to have a good storage of air pressure for that you need a bigger air compressor.

 Compact air compressors are also known as portable air compressors while larger air compressors are denoted as stationary air compressors.
-The former type can run on both batteries and electric while stationary air compressors need extensive energy supply and can’t be run on batteries.
+The former type can run on both batteries and electricity while stationary air compressors need extensive energy supply and can’t be run on batteries.
 They work on grid electricity only and are capable of producing 30-1000 CFM.
 If you have gas or batteries only, then don’t plan to buy a stationary air compressor as they won’t work with it.

 Features of an Air Compressor that Impact the Performance